Buy Organic Fruit Trees—Grown With Love

 Unfortunately, these fungi are fragile and easily damaged by modern agricultural practices like tillage, insecticides, fungicides, and weed sprays, all of which are commonly used in commercial tree nurseries.

-Some estimates say that 90% of Mycorrhizal fungi have already disappeared from our soils.
 One of the worst culprits is artificial fertilisers.
 It’s like giving the plants a diet of junk food, which interferes with their relationship with the fungi.
 Over time, the fungi die out, and then the trees become dependent on fertilisers to get their food.
 It’s a vicious cycle.

 How to convert fruit trees to organic